 Securing All Water Line Connections

-Testing for Leaks and Flushing Out Debris
+Checking for Leaks and Cleaning from the Debris

-- All lines are securely connected.
+- All lines are tightly joined by connectors.

-- The water flows smoothly and consistently.
+- The water is freely and uniformly distributed.

 Installing the Aerator and Reattaching Accessories